vebb374/obs-overlays-dad/README.md

 *   `npm run build`: Compiles the application for production.
 *   `npm run preview`: Locally preview the production build.
 *   `npm run lint`: Runs ESLint to check for code quality issues.
+*   `npm run type-check`: Runs TypeScript compiler check.

+## 🏗️ Architecture

+### State Management
+We use **Zustand** for state management.
+The store is split into slices (Canvas, Components, Theme) to maintain maintainability.
+State is persisted to IndexedDB using `idb-keyval` to handle large payloads (like images).

+### Theme System
+Themes are pluggable definitions located in `src/themes`.
+A theme defines a color palette, font family, and optional wrapper components or animation overrides.
+See `src/themes/README.md` for details on creating new themes.

+### Component Factory
+New overlay components are created via a Factory pattern (`src/state/factories`) to ensure consistent initialization of props and IDs.

 ## 🤝 Contributing